tkucic/tkucic.github.io/_posts/speedtests/2022-4-1-string-operations.markdown

 Don't use strings to represent information that can be represented in numbers!
 ```

 Strings are meant for Operators and humans.
 It is much nicer to get this information so our brains can easily interpret.
 Computers don't know what strings even are, they just see numbers.
-So if you want to indicate a broken sensor, alarms, warnings etc, use numbers internally and in the display task/application, convert those to text with a preprogrammed hashmap string arrays.
+So if you want to indicate a broken sensor, alarms, warnings etc, use numbers internally and in the display task/application, convert those to text with a pre-programmed hash map string arrays.

 One takeaway for me here was, the default size of undeclared strings.
 This is something to look out for as you might not need all those 80 characters in a string, also be careful to have enough size so the default size doesn't chop the strings to size.